 Support for lazy evalution — delaying the evaluation of an expression until its value is needed — makes it possible to glue whole programs together.
 Lazy evaluation,

-Together, higher-order functions and lazy evaluation provide strategies for modularizing your program that are impossible without functional programming.
+Together, higher-order functions and lazy evaluation provide strategies for modularizing your program that are impossible without referential transparency.
 And this strength, according to Hughes, is why functional programming matters.

 Simple Made Easy